collaborativebioinformatics/BioAI_manuscript/paper.md

 Despite challenges with software usability and the limited timeframe during the hackathon, we ran geneDRAGNN (a graph neural network) and MultiXrank (a network propagation method).
 We retrained geneDRAGNN using disease-specific features shows that

 We compiled two complementary sets of Ataxia genes and mapped them to the protein-protein interaction network.
-Using Node2Vec, we generated 107-dimensional embeddings for 13,000+ nodes.
+Using Node2Vec, we generated 107-dimensional embeddings for 14,000 genes.
 A balanced training set of 53 known and 53 control genes was used to train a two-layer SGConv model.
 Final validation metrics included 72% accuracy, 78% precision and AUC of 0.81.
-Outputs were saved as CSVs and the model checkpoint is publicly available.

 We were not able to utilize XGDAG due to challenges in reproducing a functional environment for the software, across systems from a Windows laptop to a Linux HPC.
 The provided Conda setups were not functional and we could not resolve all dependencies.
 We requested the authors provide a containerized, platform-independent solution.
 We were able to run the tool by changing the XGDAG code, which required several additional input files to be generated to adapt to be ataxia-specific, however, we were not able to successfully generate the ranking of the highest-scoring genes for ataxia.

+Table Team 1-2 shows the list of the top 20 highest-scoring genes predicted to be related to ataxia using geneDRAGNN, geneDRAGNN re-trained on the ataxia-specific data and MultiXrank.
 Our results show that both strategies produce distinct sets of top-ranked genes, which suggests that they might provide complementary results.
-Table Team 1-2 shows the list of the top 20 highest-scoring genes predicted to be related to ataxia using geneDRAGNN, geneDRAGNN re-trained on the ataxia-specific data and MultiXrank.
 To conclude, a combined strategy that leverages the interpretability and scalability of network propagation with graph neural networks may yield novel insights for the identification of new disease-associated genes.

 ## Team 2: AI-Driven Microbiome Analysis for Predicting Poultry Health and Performance